tsbohc/.garden/readme.md

 /_) </_ (_/_</_/_) </_/ (_/ (_/ (_/_ ❤
                                  /
                                 '
+-i, --install   perform installation
+-d, --dry       dry run [default]
+-u, --update    sync to/from a git repo
+-p, --packages  install packages
+-v, --vim       set up nvim via plug
 ```

-a new machine bootstrap script, featuring: symlinks, yay/aur package bundles, nvim setup via plug, git syncing to a repo, reverse install, dry run, all in a single file and no extra dependencies
+new machine bootstrap script, featuring: symlinks, aur bundles, nvim plugs, and more, all a couple of keystrokes away. single file with no extra dependencies.

 ## about
 - bashrc: